 Deepin’s installation is as simple as any other modern Linux distribution’s.
 The hardest step is downloading its ISO file and converting it to a bootable DVD or USB.

-From the very beginning, a peculiar choice casts a shadow on its trustworthiness: Deepin is one of the few Linux distributions where the installation can’t continue unless you accept an end user license agreement.
+During the installation, a peculiar choice casts a shadow on its trustworthiness: Deepin is one of the few Linux distributions where the installation can’t continue unless you accept an end user license agreement.

 You know … just like Windows.

 Even its most ardent critics have to recognize that Deepin provides one of the most beautiful, complete, and well-designed open-source desktop environments.
 Aesthetics and visual cohesion are its core ingredients.

 The force behind Deepin’s desktop is the same powering KDE: the QT framework.
 It provides Deepin with a great mix of technology, performance, and looks.
 It displays shadows, transparency, and animations without consuming significant resources.
 It’s “current” with no need for “current” hardware.